shailahirji/azure-powershell/src/DesktopVirtualization/docs/Get-AzWvdApplication.md

   - `[DesktopName <String>]`: The name of the desktop within the specified desktop group
   - `[HostPoolName <String>]`: The name of the host pool within the specified resource group
   - `[Id <String>]`: Resource identity path
+  - `[MsixPackageFullName <String>]`: The version specific full name of the MSIX package within specific hostpool
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SessionHostName <String>]`: The name of the session host within the specified host pool
   - `[SubscriptionId <String>]`: The ID of the target subscription.